gildor2/UEViewer/readme.txt

 MeshAnimation/AnimSet objects are exported as multiple md5anim files (one file per animation track). "bounds" section in md5anim is filled with dummy data.
-Also, "hierarchy" section does not contain real skeleton hierarchy, because Unreal Engine uses hierarchy from mesh, not from animations.
+Also, "hierarchy" section does not contain real skeleton hierarchy, because Unreal engine uses hierarchy from mesh, not from animations.
 Some md5 viewers/importers does require md5anim hierarchy, some - does not.

 There is a 3ds Max md5mesh/md5anim importer script available on umodel forum: